acl-org/emnlp-2022/_pages/venue.md

 ## Poster Printing
 ADNEC Services provides printing services on site.
 You may contact customer services by email <customer.services@adnec.ae> for poster printing requirements.
 If posters are received in advance, they can print them and have them ready.
+The cost is AED 364 per A0 foam board poster.

 ## Places to Visit